gansm/finalcut/doc/signals-and-callbacks.md

 <br /><br />

 > [!NOTE]
-> You can close the dialog with the mouse,
+> To close the dialog, use the mouse or press
 > <kbd>Shift</kbd>+<kbd>F10</kbd> or <kbd>Ctrl</kbd>+<kbd>^</kbd>

-After entering the source code in *emit-signal.cpp* you can compile the above program with gcc:
+Save the code as *emit-signal.cpp* and compile it using the following GCC command:
 ```bash
 g++ emit-signal.cpp -o emit-signal -O2 -lfinal -std=c++14
 ```